chriswayg/react-native-minimal-app/readme.md

   # end
 ```

-- Install Pods and open project in Xcode to check
+- Install the Pods and open the project in Xcode to check

 ```bash
 npx pod-install ios
 xed -b ios
 ```

-- Run it in iOS Simulator by starting it in Xcode or via Terminal:
+- Run the App in iOS Simulator by starting it in Xcode or via Terminal:

 ```bash
 yarn react-native run-ios
 ```

-- Add `.gitignore` file:
+- Add a `.gitignore` file:

 ```bash
 # macOS